jamais-vu/react-tutorial-challenges/README.md

 At the end of the [React.js tutorial](https://reactjs.org/tutorial/tutorial.html#wrapping-up) there are six challenges, which I've completed to get up-to-speed on React.

-> If you have extra time or want to practice your new React skills, here are some ideas for improvements that you could make to the tic-tac-toe game which are listed in order of increasing difficulty:
+> If you have extra time or want to practice your new React skills, here are
+> some ideas for improvements that you could make to the tic-tac-toe game
+> which are listed in order of increasing difficulty:
+>
+> 1. Display the location for each move in the format (col, row) in the move
+>    history list.
+> 2. Bold the currently selected item in the move list.
+> 3. Rewrite Board to use two loops to make the squares instead of hardcoding
+>    them.
+> 4. Add a toggle button that lets you sort the moves in either ascending or
+>    descending order.
+> 5. When someone wins, highlight the three squares that caused the win.
+> 6. When no one wins, display a message about the result being a draw.

 I've described my solution to each, and they're also marked in my code, where possible.

-> 1. Display the location for each move in the format (col, row) in the move history list.
+### 1. Display the location for each move in the format (col, row) in the move history list.

 In `Game.state.history` I added an array which records the indices of which squares were selected at each turn.
 This is then used in `Game.render()`